niehusst/MapTextSynthesizer/README.md

 #### Python Samples

-TODO (requires Ben's ctype code and a shared object library)
+To compile a Ctypes Python sample that uses a shared library, call ```make python_ctypes``` from the base directory to compile a shared object file and the C code wrapper for the MTS C++ code.
+Then navigate to the samples directory and run the code from your terminal; ```python text_synthesizer.py```.

 #### C++ Samples

-To compile a C++ sample from a shared library, do ```make shared```, this creates the shared library file in a bin subdirectory of MapTextSynthesizer, followed by ```make cpp_sample``` to make the executable.
-To run the resulting program (shared_sample) found in the samples directory, set an environment variable that allows your executable to find the shared library to your specific path to the shared library file: ```LD_LIBRARY_PATH=/directory/path/to/bin/``` and then run the executable from the samples directory with ```./shared_sample```.
+To compile a C++ sample from a shared library, call ```make shared``` from the base directory to create the shared library file in a bin subdirectory of MapTextSynthesizer, followed by ```make cpp_sample``` to make the executable.
+To run the resulting executable (shared_sample) found in the samples directory, set an environment variable that allows your executable to find the shared library to your specific path to the shared library file: ```LD_LIBRARY_PATH=/directory/path/to/bin/``` and then run the executable from the samples directory with ```./shared_sample```.

 To compile using a static library, ```make static``` followed by ```make cpp_sample_static```.
 To run the resulting executable (static_sample) located in the samples directory, call ```./static_sample``` in the samples directory.

+To run either the static or shared executables as a benchmark test instead of visualizing the images, call either executable with the command line flag `benchmark`.
+For example, you might run ```./static_sample benchmark``` to see the image production rate.

 ### Compiling samples with CMake: